vass-engineering/Demo-Openshif-multicluster/ReadmeClusterA.md

 2. Download and import the OVA.

-* From VShpere Navigate to files, select a folder for tempaltes, and user Deploy OVF Template using the next URL
+* From VShpere Navigate to files, select a folder for templates, and select Deploy OVF Template using the next URL

 ```
 https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/rhcos-vmware.x86_64.ova